Oxfordshire County Council will assist residents completing the ID verification process to the European Union Settlement Scheme (EUSS).

 To apply to the EUSS, residents will need a current valid EU, EEA or Swiss passport or a valid Biometric Residence Permit (BRP) for family members of an EU, EEA or Swiss citizen.

-In addition to completing an online application, applicants are required to scan their identity documents using a compatible Android phone or tablet.
+In addition to completing an online application, applicants are required to scan their identity documents using a compatible Android phone or an IPhone7 or later or a tablet.
 This can be your own phone or tablet or someone else’s.

 Residents requiring assistance to scan their documents can drop into the Oxford Register Office who can provide support.
+The Register Office offers a drop in service every weekday morning 9 - 11am.
 Users will need to bring their own mobile phone to accept a pin verification code for this service.
 There will be a £14 fee for non-Oxfordshire residents using this service at Oxford Register Office, so please bring proof of residence along.

 Information on who is required to apply for pre-settled or settled status can be found on the GOV.UK website.